immutable/imx-core-sdk/README.md

 const ethNetwork = 'ropsten'; // or mainnet;

-/**
- * use the helper function to get the config
+// Use the helper function to get the config const config = getConfig(ethNetwork);
- */
-const config = getConfig(ethNetwork);

-// setup a provider and signer const privateKey = YOUR_PRIVATE_KEY;
+// Setup a provider and signer const privateKey = YOUR_PRIVATE_KEY;
 const provider = new AlchemyProvider(ethNetwork, YOUR_ALCHEMY_API_KEY);
 const signer = new Wallet(privateKey).connect(provider);